shplok/shplok/README.md

 at the University of Massachusetts - Boston
 I am engaged, coachable, and respectful inside and outside the workplace.
-I find machine learning and artificial intelligence extremely interesting, and I hope to continue my education, while strengthening my overall understanding of Computer Science.With a general focus on machine learning and artificial intelligence, I intend to pursue A.I. integration in software as well as recommendation software.
+I find machine learning and artificial intelligence extremely interesting, and I hope to continue my education, while strengthening my overall understanding of Computer Science.
+With a general focus on machine learning and artificial intelligence, I intend to pursue A.I. integration in software as well as recommendation software.
 Keeping in consideration how multi-faceted software engineering is, I plan on doing all I can to delve into the vast wealth of knowledge head first.</p>